How To Make Resin Jewelry

 Resin casting and embedding are fundamental techniques in resin jewelry crafting.
 You can create intricate designs, preserve delicate elements, and add depth to your pieces.

 Plan your design carefully before you start casting and embedding.
-Consider the arrangement of inclusions, the number of layers, and any special effects you want to achieve.
+Consider the arrangement of inclusions, the number of layers, and any special effects you want to have.
+Whenever I have a winner, I write what I did down and make sure I take a photo so I can do it again.

 Accurate resin mixing is important.
 Follow the manufacturer’s instructions for your specific resin type and use measuring tools for precise ratios.